-Welcome to the symposium Parallel Ecologies: Art, Media and Environments.
-The event is free and open to the general public, but advance registration is required.
-A light lunch and beverages will be served.
-Click here to register.
+The virtual event is free and open to the general public, but advance registration is required.
+The Zoom registration is now open.

 About the symposium